William Lovett and education

 Lovett and Collins called for the creation of ‘Public Halls or Schools for the People’.
 In the daytime these would be used for infant, primary and secondary education, and in the evenings by adults, ‘for public lectures on physical, moral and political science; for readings, discussions, musical entertainments, dancing’ and other forms of recreation (quoted in Kelly 1970: 141).
 Each hall was to include baths, a small museum, and a laboratory or workshop.
 The plan also involved the establishment of district circulating libraries of 100-200 volumes, ‘containing the most useful works on politics, morals, the sciences, history and such instructing and entertaining works as may be generally approved of’, to be sent in rotation to the various towns and villages (Kelly 1970: 141).

-His time in jail severely affected his health, and on his release he had to spend some tie recuperating in Cornwall.
+His time in jail severely affected his health, and on his release, he had to spend some time recuperating in Cornwall.
 When he returned to London, Lovett set up a bookshop in Tottenham Court Road, London (as had William Godwin before him).
 In 1841 he founded the National Association for Promoting the Political and Social Improvement of the People.
-His intention was to attract people of all classes, but it didn’t take off in quite the same way as the earlier Working Men’s Association.
+He intended to attract people of all classes, but it didn’t take off in quite the same way as the earlier Working Men’s Association.
 The Association was financed by workers’ subscriptions.
 It set up a number of circulating libraries and employed educational ‘missionaries’.
 The other main achievement was the establishment of the National Hall in Holborn, London.
 It was set up in 1842/3 in a disused Methodist chapel.
 It survived 15 years and included a Sunday School (from 1843 on); a day school for 300 pupils run under Lovett’s direction (from 1848); and a centre for public meetings, lectures, classes and concerts.
 It was eventually closed by the landlord who wanted to open a music hall.

 Further reading and references